MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase3.md

 ## Exit Criteria

-After you have either configured the build plugin or integrated the command line tool into your build process, validate that it is running successfully:
+After you've either configured the build plugin or integrated the command line tool into your build process, validate that it is running successfully:

-* Ensure that your build compiles and builds successfully.
+- Ensure that your build compiles and builds successfully.
-* Configure the `report` flag, then open the report document and confirm class and method replacements are occurring:
+- Configure the `report` flag, then open the report document and confirm class and method replacements are occurring:
-  * If using the plugin, follow the steps in [Reporting].
+  - If using the plugin, follow the steps in [Reporting].
-  * If using the command line tool, include the `--report` flag.
+  - If using the command line tool, include the `--report` flag.
-* If using the plugin, configure the `verify` flag and ensure it does not produce errors.
+- If using the plugin, configure the `verify` flag and ensure it doesn't produce errors.
 See [Verification].
-* Double check all exclusions (`excludeProjects`, `excludeClasses`, and `excludeVariants`) in build.gradle.
-Confirm that each exclusion is necessary and does not deal with protected data.
+- Double check all exclusions (`excludeProjects`, `excludeClasses`, and `excludeVariants`) in build.gradle.
+Confirm that each exclusion is necessary and doesn't deal with protected data.
 Historically many data leak errors have occurred because of over-aggressive exclusions.
-* *Without the Intune Company Portal installed*, launch your compiled app, login with an AAD user that is *not* targeted with App Protection Policy, and confirm that app functions as expected.
+- *Without the Intune Company Portal installed*, launch your compiled app, login with an AAD user that isn't- targeted with App Protection Policy, and confirm that app functions as expected.
-   * Logout and repeat this test *with* the Intune Company Portal installed.
+   - Logout and repeat this test *with- the Intune Company Portal installed.

 ## FAQ

 ### My app previously integrated the SDK without the build plugin; how can I use the build plugin?

-Older versions of the Intune App SDK did not include any automated way to perform class and method replacements, and developers needed to perform these replacements manually in source code.
+Older versions of the Intune App SDK didn't include any automated way to perform class and method replacements, and developers needed to perform these replacements manually in source code.
 If your app had previously integrated this way, it is safe to leverage the build plugin (or command line build tool) without any source code modifications.
 Your project must still list the MAM SDK as a dependency.

 ## Next Steps

-After you have completed all the [Exit Criteria] above, continue to [Stage 4: MAM Integration Essentials].
+After you've completed all the [Exit Criteria] above, continue to [Stage 4: MAM Integration Essentials].

 <!-- Stage 3 links -->
 <!-- internal links -->